 The lure of pure, unadulterated heroin reeled them in like nothing else would.
 “That’s right.
 I don’t do it all the time, but it’s kind of a promotional for new clients.”

 The long, unshaven face creased into a smile.
 “Hook me up, man.”

 Wren grinned, bouncing on the balls of her feet like some trashy, insane cheerleader.

 I shot a glance from Rick to Luca and nodded.
 They were hungry, too.
 “Okay.”
-I saw the bills palmed in Rick’s hand, although money held no interest for me.
+I saw the bills palmed in Rick’s hand.
 “But not here.”

 I started walking and Wren stuck her arm through mine, bobbed her head against my shoulder.